 - Screen sharing

 The gain in efficiency and in features is enormous and will continue to evolve.
 The opportunity for businesses to leverage the Unified Communications portfolio to adjust with our changing environment is great, but it’s also challenging.
 Who needs a desk phone instead of a softphone?
 Who needs video conferencing?
-Maybe sales people need to ability to text, but the accounting department doesn’t.
+Maybe sales people need the ability to text, but the accounting department doesn’t.
 The softphone is just one more highly effective tool available to you.

 Let Evolve Networks help design and integrate the right Unified Communications solution for you